John McLaughlin (host): Media career

-Personal life and death
+Personal life

+McLaughlin was routinely described during his life as "a former Jesuit priest"; after having trained and spent some years as a Jesuit priest, he left the Catholic priesthood in 1975.

-On August 23, 1975, McLaughlin married Ann Dore (née Lauenstein), his former campaign manager.
-She served as Secretary of Labor under President Ronald Reagan from 1987 until 1989.
-During this period, McLaughlin was sued for sexual harassment and discrimination by a former employee.
-He settled the suit in December 1989.
+McLaughlin married Ann Dore (née Lauenstein) on August 23, 1975, his former campaign manager and a former United States Secretary of Labor under President Ronald Reagan (1987-1989).
 McLaughlin and Dore divorced in 1992.
-McLaughlin married his second wife Cristina Clara Vidal on June 22, 1997.
+McLaughlin married his second wife, Cristina Clara Vidal (vice president for operations of Oliver Productions) on June 22, 1997.
 The marriage ended in divorce in 2010.

+In August 1989, a former executive assistant at McLaughlin's Oliver Productions, Linda D. Dean, at the time, 36-years old, was plaintiff in a lawsuit asking $4 million in penalties, accusing McLaughlin and Oliver productions of "sexual harassment and discrimination"; despite denying the suit's claims, McLaughlin and Oliver Productions settled the suit out-of-court, and in a December 1989 report on the settlement, neither plaintiff nor defendents offered comment.

-During the December 26, 2014, year-end awards episode, McLaughlin ended the show saying: "Person of the year: Pope Francis, especially now that he's told that animals can go to heaven.
+Oliver Productions was named after McLaughlin's pet dog—a Basset Hound—which was portrayed in an animation of the brand logo at the close of each show.
+Oliver shared their Watergate apartment during McLaughlin's tenure as speechwriter for President Nixon.
+During 2014 year-end awards episode, McLaughlin ended the show saying: "Person of the year: Pope Francis, especially now that he's told that animals can go to heaven.
 And Oliver is up there waiting for me."
-Oliver Productions, Inc., is named after McLaughlin's pet dog — a Basset Hound — and is seen in an animation as part of the brand logo shown at the close of each show.
-Oliver shared their Watergate apartment during McLaughlin's tenure as speechwriter for President Nixon.

-After missing his first broadcast in 34 years, McLaughlin died on August 16, 2016, at his home in Washington, D.C. of prostate cancer at the age of 89.
+McLaughlin died of prostate cancer at the age of 89, at his home in Washington, D.C., on August 16, 2016, having missed his first broadcast in 34 years.
 McLaughlin's last message to fans was August 13, when he explained he had missed recent tapings due to his poor health.

 In popular culture

-The McLaughlin Group was parodied a number of times on Saturday Night Live in the early 1990s, where McLaughlin was played by Dana Carvey.
+Dana Carvey of Saturday Night Live "memorably parodied...
+McLaughlin’s bombastic style", playing him as a character in skits in the early 1990s.
+McLaughlin enjoyed SNLs recurring McLaughlin Group sketches, even making a 1991 cameo appearance as the Grim Reaper in one of them.

 McLaughlin also appeared in several films, including Dave, Mission: Impossible, Independence Day, and War, Inc., generally portraying himself discussing a political character in the movie.
 In the 2009 movie Watchmen, he is portrayed by Gary Houston in an early scene interviewing Pat Buchanan (played by James M. Connor) and Eleanor Clift (played by Mary Ann Burger) about the possibility of nuclear war with the Soviet Union.
 McLaughlin also hosted a special celebration for the 200th episode of the NBC sitcom Cheers.